HawkSP/PrimeMoba/README.md

 # PrimeMoba

-This MOBA is set in a time were fantasy meets future on a battlefield to settle grudes
+This MOBA is set in a time were fantasy meets future on a battlefield to settle grudges

 PrimeMOBA is an experimental project that the team at PrimeStudios have been putting all time and effort into and with the support of all parties this upcoming game could be amazing from this we would like to invite you to contribute